amielsinue/metrics-test/README.md

 AIOHttp
 =========
-This help us to process to handle too of requests
+This help us to process ton of requests

 PostgresSQL
 ==========